cdcabrera/curiosity-frontend/GUIDELINES.md

 #### Workflow Trigger Implementation

-When a user begins a request with a workflow trigger prefix (e.g., `/workflow add rhel payg`), follow these implementation steps:
+When a user begins a request with a workflow trigger prefix (e.g., `/workflow payg`), follow these implementation steps:

 1. **Match Guideline Document**:
-   - Parse the workflow command to identify the workflow type (`add`) and subject (`rhel payg`)
+   - Parse the workflow command to identify the workflow type (`payg`)
    - Search the `guidelines/` directory for matching documents
    - Check each guideline's frontmatter for `trigger_prefixes` that match the command
    - Select the most specific matching guideline document